CupOfGeo/Austin-Rent/README.md

 ## Github actions
 We use github actions but bc we are running a (ORTRTA).
 You have to manually trigger it and specify the app name so we don't rebuild and deploy ever app on push to main.

-Folder name dictates app name
+Folder name dictates app name same as cloud run name